- Created: October 4, 2016

 Fibroids Treatment & Recovery Are Not As Bad As You Think

-Historically, treatment for fibroids involved invasive surgeries like hysterectomies, which involve the removal of the uterus and could require weeks of recovery.
-A myomectomy may attempt to remove the fibroid tumor while keeping the uterus intact, however this still requires invasive surgery.
+Historically, invasive fibroid surgeries like hysterectomies, which involve the removal of the uterus and could require weeks of recovery.
+A myomectomy may attempt fibroid removal while keeping the uterus intact, however, this still requires invasive surgery.

-Luckily, modern medical technological advances have resulted in non or minimally invasive treatments that effectively remove fibroids with much faster recovery times than traditional surgeries.
+Luckily, modern medical technological advances have resulted in non-surgical fibroid treatments that effectively remove fibroids with much faster recovery times than traditional surgeries.